Skip to main content

 How Scoring Works

-Every evaluator produces a score from 0.0 (worst) to 1.0 (best) for each evaluated item (trace, agent span, or LLM call depending on the evaluator's level).
-Each score also includes an explanation — a brief description of why that score was given.
+Every evaluator produces a score from 0.0 (worst) to 1.0 (best) for each evaluated item (trace, agent execution, or LLM call depending on the evaluator's level).
+Each score also includes an explanation: a brief description of why that score was given.

 Aggregated Metrics